apache/allura/pyforge/docs/platform_tour.rst

   The ID of the user who sent the message

-Once the message is generated, it is sent to the `audit` exchange with the routing key <Plugin Type>.<topic>.
+Once the message is generated, it is sent to the `audit` exchange with the routing key <Tool Type>.<topic>.
 For instance, a message to comment on a Wiki page might have the routing key `Wiki.MainPage`.

 The Forge platform also provides full support for *sending* email without worrying about the specifics of SMTP or sendmail handling.
-In order to send an email, a plugin needs simply to send an `audit` message with the routing key `forgemail.send_email` and the following fields:
+In order to send an email, a tool needs simply to send an `audit` message with the routing key `forgemail.send_email` and the following fields:

 from
-  Return address on the message (usually the topic@plugin_name that generated it) subject
+  Return address on the message (usually the topic@tool_name that generated it) subject
   Subject of the message